CSE1502 - Introduction to Software Development with C++

 Mailing list

 All students are expected to join the CSE 1502 mailing list.
-You are responsible for material posted to this list by instructors.
+You are responsible for material posted to this list.
 You are also encouraged to post questions or answers about your homework or about C++ in general here, because other students might have the same questions.

 To post a message, send email to cse1502@lists.fit.edu.
 When replying to a post, remember to check the "to" address before sending, depending on whether you want to reply to the sender or the whole class.
 Please do not post your homework to the list.